 Not long ago I stumbled across a Food52 video of Seattle bookseller Peter Miller demonstrating how to wash dishes, which was inspired by his last book, How to Wash the Dishes.
 Peter considers this phase of a meal as the finishing of the task; that 30% of the act of cooking is the post-meal cleanup.
 This has been a game-changer for me in my own kitchen.

-I recently ran across a Medium article called Warren Buffet Says 4 Choices in Life Separate the Doers From Dreamers, which resonated with my pragmatic sensibilities.
+I recently ran across an article called Warren Buffet Says 4 Choices in Life Separate the Doers From Dreamers, which resonated with my pragmatic sensibilities.

 1. Pick your friends wisely.